xinjiyang27-star/MICB_475_25W2_Team_6/Team_Meeting/March_16.md

 # March 16 [16:00 - ]
 ## Meeting Agenda
-1. Discuss Random Forest Model and ISA results
+1. Discuss Random Forest Models and ISA results

 ## Q and A
 1. For Random forest:
-   - Why all the modes are overfitted?
+   - Why all the models are overfitted?
    - Why the models are not consistent between runs with the same laptop and different laptops?
    - More information on mtry and min.node.size?
 How to set the most appropriate parameters?
    - Inconsistent between models(metadata only and metadata+taxa):